Intensity Therapeutics, Inc. A - GuruFocus.com

 PR Newswire

-In connection with the offering, the Company's common stock is expected to begin trading on The Nasdaq Capital Market on June 30, 2023, under the ticker symbol "INTS" subject to final approval by Nasdaq.
-The offering is expected to close on July 5, 2023, subject to the satisfaction of customary closing conditions.
+In connection with the offering, the Company's common stock began trading on The Nasdaq Capital Market on June 30, 2023, under the ticker symbol "INTS."

-The net proceeds to Intensity from the offering (prior to any exercise of the underwriter's over-allotment option), after deducting the underwriting discounts, commissions and transaction expenses, are expected to be approximately $16.2 million.
+The net proceeds to Intensity from the offering (prior to any exercise of the underwriter's over-allotment option), after deducting the underwriting discounts, commissions and transaction expenses were approximately $16.2 million.

-The Benchmark Company and Freedom Capital Markets are acting as the joint book-running managers for the offering.
+The Benchmark Company and Freedom Capital Markets acted as the joint book-running managers for the offering.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful.